Research Assistant Professor

-Through a partnership with a local community organization dedicated to supporting older adults, I am assessing the impacts of SMARTfit Cognitive-Motor training (Camarillo, CA) on cognitive and physical function, and dual-task performance among older adults with mild cognitive impairment.
-I am focused on examining not only the most effective lifestyle and behavior-based therapies to improve cognitive and motor function, but also methods by which to deliver these novel therapies into community settings with unique strengths and challenges.
-Acquiring a better understanding of our older adult community members‘ perspectives regarding the appeal and usability of proposed therapeutic strategies is a central focus of my work.
+Through an ongoing partnership with local YMCAs dedicated to supporting older adults, I am assessing the impacts of SMARTfit Cognitive-Motor training (Camarillo, CA) on cognitive and physical function, and dual-task performance among older adults with mild cognitive impairment.
+I am not only interesting in examining physical and cognitive functional outcomes, but also to evaluate novel methods by which to deliver these therapies in community settings with unique strengths and challenges.
+Acquiring a complete understanding of our older adult community members' training experiences, the appeal of training activities, and barriers and facilitators to participation, is a critical objective of my work.

-Over the past 5 years I have worked extensively in medical education, striving to improve the research training that primary care providers receive at ever level of their medical education.
+Over the past ten years I have worked extensively in medical education, striving to improve the research training primary care providers receive at every level of their medical education and professional careers.
 I work closely with medical students, residents, and faculty members in primary care to inspire the physician-scientist to embrace evidence-based medicine, develop their critical thinking skills, and apply rigor to their practice.
 I find great satisfaction working with medical trainees seeking rich opportunities to strengthen their research skills, analytical perspectives, and critical thinking.